snadim02/snadim02.github.io/blog.md

 ---

-**The backstory.** Part of what draws me to Computer Science research is my general love of thinking about optimal solutions given a set of constraints, and testing out (and measuring the success of) new ideas.
-I like playing strategy board games, planning routes to minimize travel time and distance, and packing *exactly* without excess.
+**The backstory.** Part of what draws me to Computer Science research is my general love of thinking about optimal solutions given a set of constraints, and testing out (and measuring the success of) new ideas :balance_scale: :chart_with_upwards_trend:.
+I like playing strategy board games :chess_pawn:, planning routes to minimize travel time and distance :world_map: :stopwatch:, and packing *exactly* without excess :briefcase:.
-Unrelated: I'm also sensitive to visual overcrowding and cannot concentrate when my surroundings are messy or disorganized.
+Unrelated: I'm also sensitive to visual overcrowding and cannot concentrate when my surroundings are messy or disorganized :face_with_spiral_eyes:.

 **The catalyst.** Enter two baby boys across [three](https://www.who.int/news-room/spotlight/why-we-need-to-talk-about-losing-a-baby) [rough pregnancies](https://en.wikipedia.org/wiki/Hyperemesis_gravidarum) during my postdoc and a worldwide pandemic imprisoning our family of 4 in a tiny urban apartment